The Bankrate promise

 What is a credit inquiry?

-A credit inquiry is exactly what it sounds like—an inquiry into your credit.
-Lenders, landlords and potential employers have the ability to request access to your credit file, and these credit inquiries help them get a quick overview of whether you’ve been using your credit responsibly.
+A credit inquiry is an examination of your credit.
+Lenders, landlords and potential employers have the ability to request access to your credit file, which includes your credit history, and these credit inquiries help them to get a quick overview of whether you’ve been using credit responsibly.

 Why do credit inquiries matter?

-When you apply for a credit card, begin shopping for a loan or prepare to take on a new financial responsibility, like renting an apartment, the lenders and companies involved want to know whether you’re likely to be a financial risk.
-By conducting an inquiry into your credit history, these companies are able to assess your level of financial responsibility and the likelihood that you might default on your loan, miss credit card payments or skip out on the rent.
+When you apply for a credit card, shop for a loan or prepare to take on a new financial responsibility (like renting an apartment), the lenders and companies involved want to know whether you’re likely to be a financial risk.
+By conducting an inquiry into your credit history, these companies are able to assess your level of financial responsibility and the likelihood that you might default on your loan, miss credit card payments or skip out on rent.

-Hard credit inquiries, sometimes called “hard pulls,” take place when you request a new line of credit or begin the process of taking on a major financial commitment.
+Hard credit inquiries, sometimes called hard pulls or hard credit checks, take place when you request a new line of credit or begin the process of taking on a major financial commitment.
 If you apply for a credit card, for example, the card issuer will pull your credit file and you’ll see a hard inquiry on your credit reports.
 You must give permission for a company to perform a hard pull on your credit, so these inquiries shouldn’t take you by surprise.